grinchdubs/grinchdubs.github.io/_posts/2025-03-19-most-used-linux-apps.md

 `pip3 install tldr`

+To install/setup follow this [link](https://github.com/eza-community/eza/blob/main/INSTALL.md) to the install instructions.
+It can be installed in a variety of ways.

 #### Fzf/zi for better find/search
 Super powerful fuzzy search tool:
 ![](https://img.notionusercontent.com/s3/prod-files-secure%2F63319eb7-a808-4f94-8661-5626ea6a3328%2Fd1321568-96ce-4a4c-8923-cdf16d470571%2F20240624_00h30m22s_grim(1).png/size/w=1350?exp=1742616236&sig=nOgC6sCZDSKrH_h4Y7HTiBSrMXxixi2VtK8pKEXdw98)

+To install/setup follow this [link](https://github.com/junegunn/fzf?tab=readme-ov-file#installation) to the install instructions.
+It can be installed on a bunch of different OSes.

 `sudo pacman -S fzf #For Arch based systems`